Triple divide: North America

-North America has 3 triple divides in the United States which are intersections of continental divides, and a fourth one in British Columbia.
+North America has three triple divides in the United States which are intersections of continental divides, and a fourth one in Canada.
 Waters at these triple divides flow into three different oceans, seas or gulfs.
-Triple Divide Peak in Montana is considered the triple divide "hydrological apex" of North America, though Snow Dome on the Alberta-British Columbia border also has a claim depending on how the Arctic and Atlantic oceans are defined.
+Triple Divide Peak in Montana is considered the triple divide "hydrological apex" of North America, though Snow Dome on the Alberta-British Columbia border also has a claim depending on how the Arctic and Atlantic Oceans are defined.
 North America is the only continent that has a triple point dividing basins draining into three different oceans.
 Where the Continental Divide splits and joins to form the boundary of the Great Divide Basin, it forms two triple points.